Phylum123/RocketCsv/README.md

 A very fast Csv parser.
 Tons of features and a very easy to configure fluent API.

+# Installation
+Use Nuget to get references to packages: RocketCsv & RocketCsv.SourceGenerator

 # Basic Configuration
 Given the class below: